 4. Say goodbye to your “Familiar Self.”
 There is no more “business as usual” once your spouse dies.
 The comfortable and familiar are neither anymore.
 Take the good memories with you and prepare to move on.
 God has many incredible things yet to show you.
 Trust Him to comfort and guide you on this new journey.

 5. Don’t try to “bargain” with God.
-The surviving spouse is often left to answer question, “Why not me?
+The surviving spouse is often left to answer the question, “Why not me?
 Why wasn’t I the one who died?”
 Well, for whatever reason, you’re still here.
 Try not to spend too much time dwelling on why you are.
 God knows.

 6. Forgive and Remember.
 Tragic, catastrophic loss is often the result of wrongdoing.
 Most victims want justice to prevail after this kind of loss, and for good reason.
 But, ultimately, the “justice” in question turns to revenge, and that’s a heavy load to carry around with you the rest of your days.
 Forgiveness is key – but forgiveness does not mean forgetting.
 And loss can sometimes leave us with the memory of a wonderful story.